View your shopping cart.

 More Info

-Theophrastus of Eresus in Lesbos, born about 370 BCE, is the author of the most important botanical works that have survived from classical antiquity.
+Theophrastus of Eresus in Lesbos, born about 370 BC, is the author of the most important botanical works that have survived from classical antiquity.
 He was in turn student, collaborator, and successor of Aristotle.
 Like his predecessor he was interested in all aspects of human knowledge and experience, especially natural science.
 His writings on plants form a counterpart to Aristotle's zoological works.

 In the Enquiry into Plants Theophrastus classifies and describes varieties--covering trees, plants of particular regions, shrubs, herbaceous plants, and cereals; in the last of the nine books he focuses on plant juices and medicinal properties of herbs.
-The Loeb Classical Library edition is in two volumes; the second contains two additional treatises: On Odours and Weather Signs.
+This edition is in two volumes; the second contains two additional treatises, On Odours and Weather Signs.

-Theophrastus's celebrated Characters is of a quite different nature.
+Theophrastus' celebrated Characters is of a quite different nature.
 This collection of descriptive sketches is the earliest known character-writing and a striking reflection of contemporary life.

 DESCRIPTION OF GREECE BK 3-5 (2)